 Works for Taxes (WFT) is a program created by the Colombian government that allows GTE to use up to 50% of its income tax contributions to directly develop and implement local projects that improve livelihoods, support economic development and help stabilize territories most affected by poverty and the previous armed conflict.
 WFT is also an important component of Colombia’s Territorially Focused Development Programs (PDETs) following the 2016 peace agreement signed between the FARC-EP guerrilla movement and the Colombian government.
 The PDETs are a vital tool for rural development and lasting territorial peace that empowers local communities to decide how funds should be invested in their territories.

-GTE’s participation in Colombia’s Works for Taxes program allows income taxes to be invested directly into priority areas, within the communities in the area of influence of GTE’s operations, that address social inequality—such as food security, health, education, and road enhancements.
+GTE’s participation in Colombia’s Works for Taxes program allows income taxes to be invested directly into priority areas to address social inequality—such as food security, health, education, and road enhancements.

 “As a rural community, Works for Taxes is so important to keep the benefits here, and allows us to focus on improving our transportation infrastructure.
 The project has had a huge impact, and we are looking forward to extending this collaboration to continue changing the lives of our people and helping them envision a different future.”